 What to do if you're the victim of fraud or a scam

 If you’re the victim of fraud or a scam, act fast.
-Take a breath – it’s going to be stressful, but staying calm is helpful – and then make the necessary phone calls.
-The FTC recommends that you:
+Take a breath – it’s stressful, but staying calm helps – and then make the necessary phone calls.
+The FTC recommends that you do the following right away:⁶

 - Report the fraud or scam to the financial institution(s) involved.
 If a fraudster opened a new account in your name, make sure it’s closed.